Myles0813/Myles0813/README.md

 Cybersecurity Student with an interest in digital forensics and incident response.
 I am building my Security Analyst skills through various certifications, and hands-on projects/labs.

-My studies in Information Technology have led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My studies in Cybersecurity have led me to develop a passion for Security Operations, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
 #
 <h2>👨‍💻 Cybersecurity Projects:</h2>